-Where possible we ensure that contacts with outside agencies are through the Designated Safeguarding Lead or their Deputy; however staff are aware that anyone can make this contact.
-Where a member of staff makes contact they ensure that they make the Designated Safeguarding Lead aware as soon as possible.
+Where possible we ensure that contacts with outside agencies are through the Designated Safeguarding Lead or their Deputy; however, staff are aware that anyone can make this contact.
+Where a member of staff makes contact, they ensure that they make the Designated Safeguarding Lead aware as soon as possible.

-Safeguarding Records are held as hard copies of records or reports relating to Safeguarding and Child Protection concerns and are kept in a separate, confidential file, securely stored away from the child's main file.
-Authorisation to access these records is controlled by the Manager and Designated Safeguarding Lead.
+Safeguarding Records are held electronically/hard copies of records or reports relating to Safeguarding and Child Protection concerns are kept in a separate, confidential file, securely stored away from the child's main file.
+Authorisation to access these records is controlled by the Manager and Designated Safeguarding Lead, information should be kept confidential.